+I am compelled to represent the beauty I see from a place of joy, not from a place of pain or catharsis.
+My goal is to try to capture and represent the emotion that comes from witnessing nature’s bounty.
 I’m a landscape painter working with water imagery of the Pacific Northwest.
 My landscape paintings are an expression of my desire to convey the dreamlike experience of rowing, something I have almost two decades of doing myself.
 I tell that story using the language of impressionism but with the addition of an in-focus element for the viewer to relate to – a bridge, a marina, a building – to provide an anchor to the dreamscape.

 To inquire about artwork: